lcwell/lcwell.github.io/content/log/compressing-weights-with-randomness/index.md

 Some further observations during the training:

-- SGD (also as predicted in predicted in the paper) reduces the effective rank on its own.
+- SGD (also as predicted in the paper) reduces the effective rank on its own.
   Indeed, checking the [notebook outputs](https://github.com/lcwell/compressing-weights-with-randomness/blob/main/models.ipynb) reveals that this happens in every single training epoch.